 Low-tech Magazine Volume One (2007-2012)

-Low-tech Magazine Volume I contains 32 articles published between 2007 and 2012.
+Low-tech Magazine Volume I contains 32 articles published between 2007 and 2012, carefully selected for their continued relevance and interest today.
 The book has 618 pages and 268 images.
 Find it in our Lulu bookstore.
 Contents table:

 - How to downsize a transport network: the Chinese wheelbarrow